elastic/kibana/src/core/server/kibana.api.md

 // @public (undocumented)
 export type APICaller = (endpoint: string, clientParams: Record<string, unknown>, options?: CallAPIOptions) => Promise<unknown>;

+// Warning: (ae-forgotten-export) The symbol "SessionStorage" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "toolkit" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AuthResult" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type Authenticate<T> = (request: Request, sessionStorage: SessionStorage<T>, t: typeof toolkit) => Promise<AuthResult>;

 // Warning: (ae-forgotten-export) The symbol "BootstrapArgs" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name bootstrap should be prefixed with an underscore because the declaration is marked as "@internal"